 - Cash or other negotiable instruments (e.g tickets)

 - Irreplaceable items, legal documents or other such valuables

 - Fine art

-Once picked up, Sendle have the right to dispose of any parcel deemed to contain prohibited or dangerous goods.
+If that’s the case, Sendle’s delivery partners have the right to dispose of any parcel deemed to contain prohibited or dangerous goods.

-In these circumstances, you will be fully responsible for any adverse consequences that arise from you sending the Goods, including loss or damages.
-You may be liable to Sendle for all damages, injuries, and claims that arise from your sending prohibited Goods.
+In these circumstances, you will be fully responsible for any adverse consequences that arise from you sending the goods, including loss or damages.
+You may be liable to Sendle for all damages, injuries, and claims that arise from your sending prohibited goods.
 Sendle may also choose to disable your account.

-Sendle has the right to refuse to accept for carriage any Prohibited or Dangerous Goods or to refuse to pick up a parcel if we reasonably suspect that it may include any Prohibited or Dangerous Goods.
+Sendle has the right to refuse to accept for carriage any prohibited or dangerous goods or to refuse to pick up a parcel if we reasonably suspect that it may include any prohibited or dangerous goods.
 Sendle will not be liable for parcels where we refuse to collect it under this clause.